nkashyap/console.io/Readme.md

 * Shift-Ctrl-F / Cmd-Option-F: Replace
 * Shift-Ctrl-R / Shift-Cmd-Option-F: Replace all

-Note: All multilines code should be wrapped within self executable function.
+NOTE: All multilines code should be wrapped within self executable function.
 E.G
 ```html
 (function doSomeThing(){
  .......
 }())
 ```

-### Console.IO Device and Tabs
+#### Device and Tabs
 * Files: Show all attached javascript and css files in the web page
 * Status: Device Status and some basic information
 * Source: Double click on a file in file explorer to view file content